 The 10-second takeaway

-For the quarter ended Oct.
-27 (Q3), Staples met expectations on revenues and beat slightly on earnings per share.
+For the quarter ended Feb.
+2 (Q4), Staples missed estimates on revenues and beat slightly on earnings per share.

-Compared to the prior-year quarter, revenue dropped and GAAP earnings per share dropped to a loss.
+Compared to the prior-year quarter, revenue grew slightly.
+Non-GAAP earnings per share grew.
+GAAP earnings per share dropped significantly.

-Staples booked revenue of $6.35 billion.
-The 16 analysts polled by S&P Capital IQ anticipated a top line of $6.45 billion on the same basis.
-GAAP reported sales were 3.3% lower than the prior-year quarter's $6.57 billion.
+Staples logged revenue of $6.57 billion.
+The 16 analysts polled by S&P Capital IQ looked for a top line of $6.70 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.